You’re 23 weeks pregnant!

 The baby’s lungs are starting to produce a special substance called surfactant.
 This is happening to prepare your baby to breathe air after birth.

 If a mother goes into preterm labor before 36 weeks, she’ll have steroid injections, to help baby increase surfactant levels.

 At 23 weeks pregnant your baby is still meeting all his nutritional needs through the placenta.

 In the weeks to come, you might notice your baby is quieter during the day when you are moving around.

 This is because your body movements are soothing and comforting.

-It’s scary to think about having a premature baby,.
+It’s scary to think about having a premature baby.

 You can read more in Premature Survival Rates By Week.

-This week, your baby probably weighs between 370 and 566 grams, and is about 28-31 cm long – the size of a large grapefruit.
+This week, your baby weighs around 370 grams (.81 pounds) and is about 28-31 cm (11-12 inches) long – about the size of a large grapefruit.